revabhojwani/Data-analysis-project/README.md

-data analytics
-analysis of titanic dataset
+Analysis of Titanic dataset using Data visulaization